voxxlr/processor/README.md

 ```

 to process datasets located in the DATA_DIR directory.
 The DATA_DIR must contain a file call process.yaml that
-contains instructions for the processor including which datasets to process.
+contains instructions including which datasets to process.
 An example of the process.yaml file can be found in
 the root of this directory.

-The processor will create a directory for dataset which contains the input to the doc server.
-When starting the server, the DATA_DIR must
-be passed as a parameter.
+The _processor_ will create a directory for each dataset that contains the input to the [_doc_](https://github.com/voxxlr/doc) server.
+When starting the server, the DATA_DIR must be passed as a parameter.